res-QL/cacheflow_demo/README.md

 The other two parameters in the cache function are info and a callback.

-1. The info parameter is the info parameter from the resolver itself
+1. The info parameter is the info parameter from the resolver initialization itself
 2. The callback parameter will be whatever was in your resolver before using cacheflowQL

 Simply return the call to cache with your three input parameters and you are set to cache!